Severn

 c) Rebuilding the boat's stern counter

-c) Fitting a new engine – The current engine is underpowered, old and unreliable
+c) Fitting a new engine – The old engine was underpowered, old and unreliable

 Rivers Class Yacht "Mersey" in 1912